Giant Rabi splitting in metallic cluster-cavity system: Conclusions

-\emph{Conclusions.} In conclusion, we have analyzed the spectrum of photoabsorbtion of an individual Na-8 cluster embedded in single mode photonic microcavity.
-We have shown that in the region of the giant plasmonic resonance the regime of the strong coupling between plasmon and cavity photon can be achieved, which manifests itself by formation of the Rabi doublet and mode anticrossing.
+In conclusion, we have analyzed the spectrum of photoabsorbtion of an individual Na-8, Na-21$^+$ and some others clusters embedded in a single mode photonic microcavity.
+We have shown that in the region of the giant plasmonic resonance the regime of strong coupling between plasmon and cavity photon can be achieved which manifests itself by formation of the Rabi doublet and mode anticrossing.
 A cluster can be considered as a $0D$ object with size comparable to those of the QDs.
-However, due to the many-body effects it demonstrates Rabi splittings several orders of magnitude bigger then other $0D$ quantum objects.
+However, due to the many-body effects it demonstrates Rabi splittings several orders of magnitude larger than other $0D$ quantum objects.